dratx/sivara.health/content/articles/hip-replacement-cost-uk-vs-thailand-a-detailed-2025-price-breakdown-to-save-over-60.md

 ---
-title: "Hip Replacement Cost UK vs. Thailand: A Detailed 2025 Price Breakdown to Save Over 60%"
+title: "Hip Replacement Cost UK vs. Thailand: Price Breakdown to Save Over 60%"
 date: 2025-06-06T14:00:00.000Z
 summary: "If you are exploring options for hip replacement surgery, you’re likely facing a difficult choice: endure a long and painful wait for NHS